Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: The Tits building of , a tree

 It follows that the edges emanating from $P_1$ and $P_2$ may be indexed as follows:

-where $B$ denotes the identity coset, and the stars of other vertices are obtained by translating (conjugating) these.
+The sets $St^X(v)$ of other vertices $v$ are obtained by translating (conjugating) these.
+We have the diagram of tree associated with $G$ in Figure \ref{fig1}, where we use cosets to label vertices.

-There are two orbits of vertices under the action of $G$ given by cosets of $P_1$ and $P_2$ respectively.
+The coset $1\cdot B$ corresponds to an edge called the {\it standard simplex} with vertices $P_{1}$ and $P_{2}$.
 Apartments in $X$ are bi-infinite paths.
 The {\it standard apartment}, denoted by ${\mathcal{A}}_0$, in $X$ consists of all Weyl group translates of the standard simplex.
-We define an equivalence relation on the set of paths as follows: two paths in $X$ are equivalent if their intersection is infinite.
-Using this relation we introduce the following subset of {\it ends} of $X$
+For a parabolic subgroup $P$ of $G$, we will denote the corresponding simplex (vertex or edge) by $\sigma_{P}$.